 Wood Badge Registration

-Click on the course number below to register:
+Click on the course number to register.
+Fall 2020 dates will be determined shortly.

 A minimum (non-refundable) deposit is due with registration, and then full payment is due 45 days before the start of the course.
 Each Wood Badge course is limited to 48 participants.
 Per national guidelines, any course not having 30 fully paid participants 30 days prior to the start of the course is subject to cancellation.